12 Poses to Help You Warm Up for Yoga | Sequence for Beginners

 Spread your feet out so that there's approximately three feet of separation.
 Then, rotate your feet outwards so that there's 45 degrees of separation.
 Afterwards, bend your knees until they create a 90 degree angle.

 Extend your hands upwards straight overhead and have the palms face each other.
 Then, keeping your core engaged, bring your lower ribs into your body and takes five deep breaths.
+By doing so, you'll stretch your ribs and strengthen your core.

 Hold this pose for 30-60 seconds, but you can hold it longer than that if you want a stronger burn.